All Episodes

 I think we are, right.

-It says here that you think the saucer shape is the way we should have been going with aircraft design for a long time.
+Why do you think, it says here that you think the saucer shape is the way we should have been going with aircraft design for a long time.

 Why?

-And with the old advent of manual mechanical control systems, you perhaps could have some trouble controlling it.
+And with the old advent of mechanical control systems, you perhaps could have some trouble controlling it.

 But now with artificial stability, there's no reason why you can't take advantage of all the aerodynamics that you get off a saucer.

-A saucer certainly has very interesting aerodynamics compared to a wing.
+And a saucer certainly has very interesting aerodynamics compared to a wing.

 Actually, I don't even understand the aerodynamics of a saucer.